 Don’t underestimate the Drug Store

-Keep in mind that, in many ways, Spain is still of the traditional mindset of having particular stores for particular items (carnicerías, perfumerías, fruterías, you get the idea).
+Keep in mind that, in many ways, Spain is still of the traditional mindset of having particular stores for particular items (carnicerías for meats, perfumerías for cosmetics, fruterías for fruits and vegetables, you get the idea).
 This is slowly but surely changing as supermarkets and department stores stock so many of the products you can find at each of these in the same place.
-One detail that remains intact, however, is that supermarkets are not allowed to sell “over the counter” drugs that we are used to being able to purchase during our grocery store run.
-This means that when you need ibuprofen, cough syrup, or allergy meds you will need to run to the farmacía.
+One detail that remains intact, however, is that supermarkets are not allowed to sell “over the counter” drugs that we were used to being able to purchase during our grocery store runs back in the U.S. This means that when you need ibuprofen, cough syrup, or allergy meds you will need to run to the farmacía.
 Not to fear!
 Farmacistas (pharmacists), at least in my experience, tend to be really patient and helpful.
-Additionally, while you still need a prescription for the harder drugs (ie. antibiotics), many times you can avoid a trip to the doctor by consulting your pharmacist first.
-I really like this Spanish costumbre and frequent my farmacía much more often than the doctor.
+Additionally, while you still need a prescription for the more serious drugs (ie. antibiotics), many times you can avoid a trip to the doctor by consulting your pharmacist first.
+I really like this costumbre, or custom, here in Spain and frequent my farmacía much more often than I go to the doctor.

 Speaking of little stores for specific things: the Ferretería

-Just like there are specific stores when you want to buy meat, fruit, or cosmetics, there are also small stores that will be located all around town that are called ferreterías (or hardware stores).
-These stores will have useful bits-and-bobs from light bulbs to hairdryers at reasonable prices and in easy-to-access locations (as opposed to bigger hardware stores that are only found outside the city center).
+Just like there are specific stores when you want to buy meat, fruit, or cosmetics, there are also small stores that will be located all around town that are called ferreterías.
+These hardware stores will have useful bits-and-bobs from light bulbs to hairdryers at reasonable prices and in easy-to-access locations (as opposed to bigger hardware stores that are only found outside the city center).
 If you are in need of nails or screws or anything of the like, head into a local store and you will most likely be able to find what you need without having to take a bus to the nearest Bricodepot.
+An additional perk of the ferretería is that the people who work at these shops tend to be very knowledgable and willing to give advice.

 Understand your local Print Shops

-Whether you are studying abroad and want to print out your notes or need to get a boarding pass, you will find that local print stores can make life easier than going out to buy a printer.
-However, these stores often carry many everyday things that are useful.
-I have a local printer who I go to constantly to buy colored paper for projects (yes, I am kind of crafty) or pens or envelopes.
+Whether you are studying abroad and want to print out your notes or need to get a boarding pass printed for your upcoming travels, you will find that local print stores can make life easier than going out to buy a printer.
+However, these stores often carry many everyday things that are useful, too.
+I have a local printer who I go to constantly to buy colored paper for projects (yes, I am kind of crafty), pens, envelopes.
 Even if you are looking for things like shredders or the ability to bind a book―your final project perhaps―ask around your neighbourhood until you find someone who has what you need (at a more reasonable price than your Corte Ingles).
+In fact, Dani and her husband got their wedding place cards and gift tags printed at a local print shop for a fraction of the cost it would have cost elsewhere.
+You never know what you can get done locally if you ask!

 Where do you shop for stuff?
 Let us know so we can check it out too!

-*This name for these types of stores is common in the south of Spain but in other provinces they can also be called ‘Arabic’ Stores.
-Basically, the name is given by the types of workers who are in the region and willing to work the long hours that these stores usually keep.
+*Calling these types of stores ‘chinos’ is common in the south of Spain but in other provinces they can also be called ‘Arabic’ Stores.
+Basically, the colloquial name derives from the types of workers who are in the region and who willing to work the long hours that these stores usually keep.